gurbuxanink/Python-Companion-to-ISLR/python_ISLR.md

 default as a function of `balance`.
 The left panel shows a model fitted using linear regression.
 Some of the probabilities estimates (for low balance) are outside the $[0, 1]$ interval.
-The right panel shows a model fitted using logistic regresison, which models the probability of default as a function of `balance`.
+The right panel shows a model fitted using logistic regression, which models the probability of default as a function of `balance`.
 Now all probability estimates are in the $[0, 1]$ interval.